Schwetzingen: Until the 18th century

-The moated castle of Schwetzingen is mentioned for the first time in 1350.
-It was destroyed in the Thirty Years' War and in the following War of the Palatinate Succession; it was rebuilt by count Johann Wilhelm and his predecessor.
-From 1720 it served temporarily as the residence of the Elector Karl III Philip (1716-1742) after he moved away from Heidelberg.
-Later on it served as a summer residence of the Elector of the Palatinate and their court.
+The moated castle of Schwetzingen is mentioned for the first time in 1350 when Rudolf II, Count Palatine of the Rhine, was granted the right to reside in the castle.
+It was destroyed in the Thirty Years' War and in the following War of the Palatinate Succession; it was then rebuilt by Count Philip William as well as his son Johann Wilhelm.
+From 1720 it served temporarily as the residence of Elector Charles Philip, after he moved away from Heidelberg.
+Beginning in 1742, his successor, Charles Theodore, had it expanded into a summer residence.
+In 1750, the Neue Stadt (New Town) was planned and built, including Schlossplatz, which connected the upper and lower parts of the village.
+The palace theater opened in 1752.